Office of the President

 Dr. James P. Loftus became president of Cardinal Stritch University in July 2011.

-He came to Stritch from St. Ambrose University in Davenport, Iowa, where he served as vice president of enrollment management and student services.
-Dr. Loftus is a lifelong supporter of Catholic education who is deeply impressed by the quality of the Stritch faculty and staff, the enthusiasm of its students and the commitment of the Sisters of St. Francis of Assisi to the University’s core values.
+Dr. Loftus is a lifelong supporter of Catholic education who deeply believes in the quality of the Stritch faculty and staff, the enthusiasm of its students and the commitment of the Sisters of St. Francis of Assisi to the University’s core values.

 Dr. Loftus consults for Noel-Levitz, a firm that works with institutions on areas related to student marketing and recruitment at both undergraduate and graduate levels.
 He works as a consultant-evaluator with the Higher Learning Commission of the North Central Association of Colleges in Chicago.
 He has worked as a Catholic high school teacher in suburban Chicago, studied in the seminary and worked in a volunteer corps, Holy Cross Associates.